xenondevs/Docs/docs/invui/virtualinventory.md

 ## Creating a Virtual Inventory

-To create a `VirtualInventory`, you can do one of two things:
+To create a `#!java VirtualInventory`, you can do one of two things:

-* Call the `VirtualInventory` constructor directly
+* Call the `#!java VirtualInventory` constructor directly
-* Use the `VirtualInventoryManager` to get a previously serialized `VirtualInventory`.
-This `VirtualInventory` will then also be serialized when the plugin gets disabled.
+* Use the `#!java VirtualInventoryManager` to get a previously serialized `#!java VirtualInventory`.
+This `#!java VirtualInventory` will then also be serialized when the plugin gets disabled.

 !!! info